navdata-net/documentation/source/development/index.rst

 We base our image on the Poky distribution developed by the Yocto project.
-To avoid issues between the developers working environment and the requirements of cross compiling, we make use of Yoctos docker based build tool "CROPS".
+To avoid issues between the developers working environment and the requirements of cross compiling, we make use of Yoctos docker based build tool `crops/poky`_.

 source code location